Poetry Study Guide for AP English Language & Literature

 There you have it—with these insider tips, you'll be ready to score high on your AP English Language and Literature Tests.
 Be sure to practice with this example of a full exam from the College Board.
 Good luck!

-Find more general AP Test-taking tips in our Test Prep section.
+Find more general AP and other test-taking tips in our Test Prep section to make sure you're never underprepared for an exam again.

 Like what you’re reading?